jumphone/Delia/README.md

     source('https://raw.githubusercontent.com/jumphone/Delia/master/Delia.R')
     # source('Delia.R')

-    # If you are using single-cell expression matrix as reference, please do the following step:
+    # If you are using single-cell data as reference, please do the following step:

     REF=.generate_ref(sc_exp_mat, tag)